Frequently asked questions

 Are there public toilets in Inskip?

 Yes.
 At least two public toilet facilities are located in each of the following four designated camping areas:

 - S.S.
 Dorrigo (with wheelchair access)

 - M.V.
 Natone (with wheelchair access)

 - M.V.
 Beagle (with wheelchair access)

 - M.V.
-Sarawak (with wheelchair access).
+Sarawak (with wheelchair access)

-Public toilets with wheelchair access are also located in the day-use area.
 Although ramps are installed, people in wheelchairs may need assistance when moving along the sandy tracks.